Planning Your Visit

 - If the behaviour of anyone in your group disrupts the visit for others or puts themselves or others at risk this person may be asked to leave.
 Please brief your students about appropriate behaviour before your visit

-- Trained first-aiders will be on-call during all visits.
+- Trained first-aiders are on-call during all visits.

 - Centre of the Cell is less than five minutes’ walk from the Accident & Emergency Department at The Royal London Hospital.